 The council no longer manages or provides affordable housing.
-This is done by not-for-profit organisations called Housing Associations.
+This is done by not-for-profit organisations called Housing Associations or Social Landlords.
 They sell or rent properties at a lower cost than market prices and manage thousands of homes in this area.
 The council operates a choice based lettings scheme, called Hampshire Home Choice, which all the housing associations with stock in the district are signed up to

 Domestic violence and housing need